Cuenca, Ecuador

 When we asked expats and global nomads about the quality of medical care in Cuenca, they replied:

 "Cuenca offers a wide range of medical services, including both public and private hospitals and clinics.
 The public hospitals are generally well-equipped and offer a variety of services, including emergency care, general medical care, and specialized care.
 Private hospitals and clinics offer a more personalized approach to medical care, with a focus on preventive care and specialized treatments.
 Cuenca also has a number of pharmacies, which provide a wide range of medications and other health-related products.
-Additionally, there are a number of medical professionals in the city, including doctors, nurses, and other healthcare professionals, who are available to provide medical care," remarked one expat living in Cuenca.
+Additionally, there are a number of medical professionals in the city, including doctors, nurses, and other healthcare professionals, who are available to provide medical care," said one expat living in Cuenca.

 Are healthcare and health insurance expensive in Cuenca?